zero-stroke/uptime/README.md

 # uptime.py

-A Python script to check internet uptime.
+A Python script to check internet uptime by pinging DNS servers.

 ## Prerequisites